lddubeau/fresher/README.rst

   loads the whole shebang under ``freshen.steps``.

 .. warning:: Do not have a steps module loaded by Fresher also be
              loaded by no-step modules.
-(A no-step module is one wich does not implement steps).
+(A no-step module is one which does not implement steps).
 Here's a scenario where you could run into trouble: module A ``features/steps`` loads module B ``features/util`` (a nostep module) which loads